 - K.W.
 Pearson, 2008 Finalist for Short Tracker, has been selected for the 2009 Writers Ranch.

-- VJ Boyd, 2008 Drama Finalist for his Mad Men Teleplay script “Ship of Fools,” is currently writing for the television show Justified.
+- VJ Boyd, 2008 Teleplay Finalist, for his Mad Men Teleplay script “Ship of Fools,” went on to write for the FX show Justified.

 - Kathy Garcia, 2007 Sci-Fi Semifinalist for The Kingdom, was selected for the 2008 Writer’s Ranch.